Cities of the Philippines: Amendments

-On April 10, 2022, the Republic Act No. 11683 lapsed into law which seeks to ease conversion of towns into cities but was signed by President Rodrigo Duterte on April 11.
-The new cityhood law amended Section 450 of the Local Government Code where a municipality will be exempted from the land and population requirements if it generates at least 100 million pesos for two consecutive years.
+On April 11, 2022, a day after it lapsed into law without the signature of the president, President Rodrigo Duterte signed Republic Act No. 11683, which amended Section 450 of the Local Government Code, making the conversion of municipalities into cities easier.
+The amendments state that if a municipality generates at least ₱400 million for two consecutive years, it will be exempt from the land and population requirements.

 League of Cities of the Philippines (LCP)

-The League of Cities of the Philippines (LCP) is a non-profit organization and is not a government agency and was founded in 1988.
-As of December 17, 2022, the league has a membership of 148 cities.
+The League is a non-profit organization and is not a government agency and was founded in 1988.
+As of July 8, 2023, the league has a membership of 149 cities.
 The organization was formed to help coordinate efforts to improve governance and local autonomy and to tackle issues such as preserving the environment and improving public works.

 List of cities

-As of 8 July 2023, there are 148 cities in the Philippines.
-Baliwag in Bulacan is the newest city, after the plebiscite held resulted in approval of ratification on December 17, 2022.
+As of 8 July 2023, there are 149 cities in the Philippines.
+Carmona in Cavite is the newest city, after the plebiscite held resulted in approval of ratification on July 8, 2023.